hycinth22/shadowsocks-docker/README.md

 If you want to use *chacha20* encrypt method, please install [*libsodium*](https://download.libsodium.org/libsodium/releases/)

-Besides, Your can your configuration file via mounting Configuration File Path: `/etc/shadowsocks.json`
+Besides, You can use your own configuration file via mounting Configuration File Path: `/etc/shadowsocks.json`

 # Getting Started

-1. Chnage to work directory
+1. Change to work directory

     cd /path/to/the/repo